 INSECT PROTEIN FOR ANIMAL FEED

-VICTAM and Animal Health and Nutrition Asia 2020 is postponed to July 9 – 11, 2020.
-The content on this page will be updated in April.
+VICTAM and Animal Health and Nutrition Asia is postponed to 2022.
+This page will be updated in the coming months.

 Insect Protein for Animal Feed: Functionalities and Nutritional Aspects

 As sustainable ingredients for animal feeds are becoming scarcer, insects have emerged as a promising source of nutrients.
 The Black Soldier Fly (BSF, Hermetia illucens) in particular has shown great potential to convert organic by-products into high value animal protein and fat.

 Researchers and the emerging industry are conducting extensive studies and trials to assess the nutritional quality and functionalities of insect-based products.
 Palatability, digestibility and benefits for animal health offered by BSF meal and oil are also investigated as they are added-value features.

 The session on insect protein for animal feed will provide a comprehensive perspective on the state of the industry and recent research findings regarding the nutritional properties of insect products across key application domains including aquaculture (fish and shrimp), poultry, pigs, and pet food.
 New industry research results on digestibility and palatability will also be presented.

 10.30 – 11.00 hrs.
 Insects as animal feed by Leo Wein, Protenga